 Use the Add, Delete and Edit buttons at the bottom of this region to create new differential pair objects, or edit or delete existing ones.
 These three commands are also available from the right-click menu for the region.
 When adding a new differential pair, the Differential Pair dialog will open.

 Use the dialog to define the pair object, in terms of a positive and negative net and a meaningful name.
 By default, the name will be set to

 NewDifferentialPair1 and the positive and negative nets will be set to the first and second available nets in the netlist for the design.
 Use the drop-down lists to select from the available nets.

-When editing an existing differential pair object, the Differential Pair dialog will open with the currently chosen nets for the pair entered into the Positive Net and Negative Net drop-down fields.
+When editing an existing differential pair object, the Differential Pair dialog will appear, with the currently chosen nets for the pair entered into the Positive Net and Negative Net drop-down fields.
 Change one or both nets for the pair or rename the pair as required.

 Differential pair objects can be automatically created from the nets in your design using the Create Differential Pairs From Nets dialog.
 This dialog is accessed by clicking on the Create From Nets button at the bottom of the Nets region of the PCB panel.